Sploder12/Potioncraft/README.md

 }
 ```

 When a glass bottle is used on a potion cauldron (so there is some liquid with potion effects), the bottle is consumed and a potion is given out with the effects.
 Also a sound plays and the cauldron decreases in fluid level.
+There is no change in potency.

 #### Behaviors